Script Examples

 If the user does not click "Yes" to reboot immediately immediate then the WebUpdateSvc4.exe will be replaced at the next reboot.

-You will need to adopt this approach when updating WebUpdateSvc4.exe, wuw4.dll and WuWUI.exe.
-The Reboot line should only be used after all the MoveFileEx operations have been completed, otherwise the user will end up with mis-matched Web Upddate Wizard components.
+The Reboot line should only be used in the update section containing the last updated component and after all the MoveFileEx operations (i.e. for WebUpdateSvc4.exe, WuWUI.exe and wuw4.dll) have been completed, otherwise the user will end up with mis-matched Software Update Wizard components.
 (Alternatively you can download all the components in a single zip.
 A single script section can contain as many MoveFileEx lines as you require.)

 This tip provides an elegant workaround which avoids a reboot (but does leave wuwinstaller.exe behind in the user's TEMP folder).
-It assumes that the Web Update Wizard was originally installed on the user's computer via the supplied wuwinstaller.exe installer - see Deployment for more information on wuwinstaller.exe..
+It assumes that the Software Update Wizard was originally installed on the user's computer via the supplied wuwinstaller.exe installer - see Deployment for more information on wuwinstaller.exe..

 Filename=http://www.mycompany.com/wuwinstaller.exe